 Meet & Greet

 After checking in, you will have the opportunity to participate in the UWM Meet & Greet, which is a campus resource fair where you have the chance to talk to different offices on campuses about the services they offer and how they can help you during your time at UWM.
 For a complete list of offices attending the Meet & Greet, look here!

 You can also look into the different Learning Communities UWM has to offer.
 Here is the complete list of Learning Communities.

 Before being able to register for classes, you must complete your credit agreement.
 If you have not done it yet, you can complete it through your PAWS account.
 Log in to PAWS, click the Credit Agreement link on your “To Do List” and complete your Credit Agreement there.

 One of the most important things you will do at Orientation is register for your first semester of classes.
-An advisor will be there to help, but make sure you come with a plan.
-You can look at the schedule of classes and start thinking about what you want your class schedule to look like.
+An advisor will be there to guide you on requirements for your major, but it’s a good idea to explore classes that fit your interests if you have room in your schedule.
+You can look at the schedule of classes for some ideas.

 Make sure you’re ready to spend the night with us!
 Overnight housing provides a blanket and pillow, but feel free to bring your own if you prefer.
-Some other items that will be helpful are: Something to write with, a phone charger, a sweater (most buildings are air conditioned and can get cold) clothes for 2 days, overnight toiletries, and some spending money (meals are provided, but the Panther Shop and ReStore in RiverView will be open during orientation programs).
+Some other items that will be helpful are: Something to write with, a phone charger, a sweater (most buildings are air conditioned and can get cold) clothes for 2 days, overnight toiletries, and some spending money (meals are provided, but the Panther Shop and vending machines in RiverView will be available during orientation programs).